-The only thing certain about submitting a rank-order list as part of the Match process is that each prospective resident is going to feel at least some level of uncertainty—and that’s true even during a normal cycle.
+The only thing certain about submitting a rank-order list as part of the Match process is that each prospective resident is going to feel at least some level of uncertainty.

-Chantal Young, PhD, director of medical student wellness at the Keck School of Medicine of the University of Southern California (USC), has counseled students going through an unprecedented Match.
-She shared with readers the advice she’s been offering directly to residency applicants.
+Chantal Young, PhD, director of medical student wellness at the Keck School of Medicine of the University of Southern California, counsels students through the residency-application process.
+She shared with readers the advice she’s been offering directly to medical students.

 Submitting a rank-order list, as a medical student, is likely the biggest career decision you have made to date.
 But other, more significant decisions are going to follow it.
 And no decision can’t be undone.